rafalp/Misago/docs/python-hooks.md

 Python hooks
 ============

-There are two types of hooks in Misago's Python codebase:
+There are three types of hooks in Misago's Python codebase:

 - **Actions** that allow injecting additional logic at different parts of the software.
 - **Filters** that allow extending built-in functions with custom logic or overriding them altogether.
+- **Simple** lists and dicts of additional items that should be added to existing list of items.

 Depending on the hook, custom functions should return nothing or value of specified type.